United Nations General Assembly Resolution 47/1

-United Nations General Assembly Resolution 47/1 was adopted on 22 September 1992 in support of Security Council Resolution 777.
-The resolution expelled Yugoslavia from the UN General Assembly.
+United Nations General Assembly Resolution 47/1 was adopted on 22 September 1992 following Security Council Resolution 777.
+The resolution decided that Serbia and Montenegro could not continue the membership of the former Socialist Federal Republic of Yugoslavia but must join as new members if they wished to participate in the United Nations.

 Background

-As a result of the disintegration of Yugoslavia, in April 1992 the Yugoslav government proclaimed the Federal Republic of Yugoslavia, comprising the republics of Serbia and Montenegro.
-In addition, the Yugoslav government declared that the Federal Republic of Yugoslavia was the successor state of the Socialist Federal Republic of Yugoslavia.
-The US government and the European Community conditioned the recognition of the federal republic to a number of conditions related to the war in Bosnia and Herzegovina, such as the withdrawal of the Serbian army from Bosnia-Herzegovina and the facilitation of humanitarian aid.
-In July 1992 an arbitration commission established by the European Community considered that the Federal Republic of Yugoslavia was a new nation but could not be considered a successor to Communist Yugoslavia.
+During the Yugoslav Wars, after the secession of Slovenia, Croatia, Bosnia and Herzegovina, and Macedonia from the Socialist Federal Republic of Yugoslavia, in April 1992 the remaining member republics of Serbia and Montenegro reconstituted themselves together as the Federal Republic of Yugoslavia ("The new Republic").

+The new Republic declared itself the successor state of the Socialist Federal Republic of Yugoslavia and claimed to continue its membership of the United Nations.

+Initially US government and the European Community discussed a number of conditions related to the war in Bosnia and Herzegovina, such as the withdrawal of the Serbian army from Bosnia-Herzegovina and the facilitation of humanitarian aid.

 In June 1992, James Baker (US Secretary of State) called for the expulsion of Yugoslavia from the UN as a punishment for the "outrageous, barbaric and inhuman" actions of Serb troops in Bosnia-Herzegovina.
 That call was part of an effort by Washington to brand Slobodan Milosevic (Serbian head of state) as an international outcast, a step that would open the door to international military intervention.

+In July 1992 an arbitration commission established by the European Community considered that the Federal Republic of Yugoslavia was a new nation but could not be considered a successor to Socialist Federal Republic.

-Reaffirming a number of resolutions on the subject, the Security Council, through resolution 777, considered that the nation known as the Socialist Federal Republic of Yugoslavia had ceased to exist and therefore recommended to the General Assembly to exclude Yugoslavia from General Assembly and to apply for membership in the United Nations.
+Reaffirming a number of resolutions on the subject, the Security Council, through resolution 777, considered that the nation known as the Socialist Federal Republic of Yugoslavia had ceased to exist and therefore recommended to the General Assembly to exclude the new republic from the General Assembly until it had been granted a new membership in the United Nations.